LouisRH/BrowserRPG/README.md

 # BrowserRPG
 A simple turn-based browser game created using Javascript, HTML, CSS, AngularJS, and MongoDB.

-Node, npm, and MongoDB are required to run this application.
+Node and npm are required to run this application.

-Before running the application, run the `mongod` command in a command line (assuming MongoDB is included in your PATH environment variable).

 To start, run the following commands: